penjackman/NCV_Market/README.md

 - Persist data
 - Use panda or matplotlib to plot graphs

-Website:
+Website FrontEnd (FE):
 - Register a website (name and hosting: to be determined)
 - Have some basic white background
 - Have an input for ticker symbol

-Finally, integrate Data_Process into Website.
+- Have space to display graph

+Finally, connect Website FE with Data_Process to complete the mvp.

 Sources:
 1. Johns Hopkins CSSEGI: https://github.com/CSSEGISandData/COVID-19